thibault-cne/thibault-cne/README.md

 # 🤾🏼‍♂️ Thibault Cheneviere

 I'm Thibault Cheneviere, a student in IT at TELECOM Nancy.
+I'm interested in quite every fields of science and I love to learn new things.
+I'm currently studying in a master degree in cybersecurity at university of Sherbrooke.

+**Things I like:**

-I'm interested in all technologies especially cli development in C or Rust.
-I'm also interested in cybersecurity.
-I participated in various Capture The Flag (CTF), such as GreHack or TRACS.
-I also practice on [root-me](https://www.root-me.org/Thib-681376?lang=fr&var_mode=calcul).
+- cybersecurity, I participated in various Capture The Flag (CTF), such as GreHack or TRACS and I also practice on [root-me](https://www.root-me.org/Thib-681376?lang=fr&var_mode=calcul).
+- software developement like CLI's or API's.
+I practive my algorithms on [leetcode](https://leetcode.com/user8887Ps/).
+- handball 🤾🏼‍♂️

 ---